ka8725/ka8725.github.com/_posts/2020-01-09-transition-from-belongs-to-or-has-many-to-has-and-belongs-to-many.md

 ![Property has and belongs to managers in DB](/images/hbtm-db2.png)

-If the necessary changes take place at once it means the calls `@property.manager / @properly.manager_id / @properly.manager_id = / @property.manager =` are no longer possible.
-They are replaced with the respective calls `@property.managers / @properly.manager_ids / @properly.manager_ids = / @property.managers =`.
+If the necessary changes take place at once it means the calls `@property.manager`, `@properly.manager_id`, `@properly.manager_id=`, `@property.manager=` are no longer possible.
+They are replaced with the respective calls `@property.managers`, `@properly.manager_ids`, `@properly.manager_ids=`, `@property.managers=`.
+In other words, they break the current interface - API mentioned earlier.
 And these changes at once are dangerous.
 They may impact the system.
-There may be a lot of changes has to be deployed one-time.
+There may be a lot of changes has to be deployed at a time.
 Eventually, that may lead to unexpected bugs or even outages.
-No one well-established business would accept this.
+No one well-established business would accept that.

 ### What to do